What does safe sex mean?

 3. Don't live by ‘just once’ can't hurt

-Unfortunately ‘just once' is enough for an unplanned pregnancy or catching an STI.
-You’ll never be able to tell whether someone has an STI by looking at them, so always use a condom - especially with a new partner.
+Unplanned pregnancy and sexual diseases can happen whether you have had sex once or a thousand times.
+It isn't possible to tell whether someone has an STI by looking at them, so always use a condom - especially with a new partner.

 If you’re feeling guilty or pressured into having sex with someone, exit the situation as soon as possible.
-Sex should be a pleasurable experience for all individuals involved, and definitely not one-sided.
+Sex should be a pleasurable experience for all individuals involved.
+You can learn more about consent here.

 5. Take charge of your sexual health